Never Be Your Woman

-"Never Be Your Woman" is a song recorded by British record producer Naughty Boy, featuring lead vocals from British rapper Wiley and British singer and songwriter Emeli Sandé.
+"Never Be Your Woman" is a song by British rapper Wiley featuring British singer and songwriter Emeli Sandé and produced by Naughty Boy.
 It was released on 28 February 2010 by Relentless Records (Virgin Records) and samples White Town's 1997 number-one single "Your Woman", which in turn features a trumpet line taken from the 1932 recording "My Woman" by Lew Stone & his Monseigneur Band.
 "Never Be Your Woman" is included as a bonus track on Naughty Boy's debut album, Hotel Cabana (2013).

 Critical reception

 Fraser McAlpine of BBC Chart Blog gave the song a positive review stating:

 In these globally conscious times – where wasting precious resources on trivial things would be a shooting offense, if we could only spare the bullets – everyone loves a good recycler.
 Music is no different, in this regard.
 You can recycle old sounds, or old guitars, old ideas, old clothes or old poses.
 You can re-use the swagger of an olden-days singer or the hairstyle of some rock grandad or other.
 It's all there for the taking.

 The trick is to find something which hasn't been recycled so often it loses its original shape and starts to get a bit baggy at the seams, so you end up having to basically remake the whole thing from scratch (Glee people, I am looking at you).